asamallab/Curvature-FCN-ASD/fMRInetworks/ABIDE-I/README.md

 ## Functional Connectivity Networks (FCNs)

-From the FCM of a given subject, we extracted the FCNs by combining two network filtering approaches:
+From the FCM of a given subject, we extracted the FCNs by combining two network filtering approaches.

 * maximum spanning tree (MST) using Kruskal's algorithm, and
 * sparsity-based thresholding